Living Well with Stress

 The 'Living Well with Stress' course aims to help you better understand the difficult emotions you might be experiencing and learn clinically proven Cognitive Behavioural Therapy (CBT) techniques to overcome common symptoms of stress.

-This is an online lecture style course where facilitators will present information and talk you through tools and techniques.
+This is an online presentation style course where facilitators will present information and talk you through tools and techniques.
 You are welcome to ask the facilitators any questions about the material.
 However, this is not a therapy or support group therefore facilitators will not be asking you to disclose in-depth personal information and there will not be any spaces for sharing your experiences with other attendees.

 · This online course runs for five weekly sessions.